FamilySearch/fs-js-lite/README.md

 });
 ```

-Request middleware is applied to every response received from the API.
+Response middleware is applied to every response received from the API.
 Response
 middleware is a function with the signature `(client, request, response, next)`.

 * `client` is the instance of the FamilySearch sdk that the request is associated
 * with.
 * `request` is an object that has {url, method, headers, body}.
 * `response` is a response object.
 * `next` is a method that must be called when the middleware is done.
-It may be
+Its
-called synchronously or asynchronously.
-If any value is passed to `next` when
+signature is `function(error, cancel)`.
+When `cancel` has any truthy value
-it's called then the response middleware chain is canceled but unlike request
+the response middleware chain is canceled but unlike request
 middleware the request callback is not called.
 Cancelling is done when a new
 request must be issued, such as middleware that handles redirects or throttling.
 In this case the subsequent request will have it's own middleware chain which